attilaolah/attilaolah.github.io/_posts/2010-10-31-coffeescript-dom-ready-listener.markdown

             idempotent_fn()

-        # If the browser ready event has already occured
+        # If the browser ready event has already occurred
         if document.readyState is "complete"
             return idempotent_fn()